Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Delivery Driver – A driver that transports goods and other cargo to specific destinations, such as retail stores, warehouses, and food or beverage sellers.

-• Owner-Operator – A driver that owns and operates a personal truck, then signs contracts with various companies and clients to transport cargo for them.
+• Owner-Operator – A driver who owns and operates a personal truck, then signs contracts with various companies and clients to transport cargo for them.

 • Local Truck Driver – A driver that usually transports goods within a specific region (Ontario in this case) and is able to return home at the end of each day.